jjsuriano/jjsuriano/README.md

-### Hi there 👋
+### Hello World! 👋

-My name is Julio and I am Virginia Tech alumnus.
+My name is Julio and I am a Software Engineer with experience leading teams focused on process optimization.

-I am a Software engineer with experience leading teams focused on process optimization.
 I consider myself a data-driven person with integrity, creativity and the ability to communicate in Spanish and English.
 Additionally, I possess a strong motivation to continue learning to improve my soft and hard skills.
 I have a passion for technology and innovation.